Piłsudski Mound, Camaldolese Hermit Monastery and Vineyard Wine TastingTrek

 The Kopiec Piłsudskiego (Piłsudski Mound)

 Józef Piłsudski was a Polish patriot, military leader and statesman who was directly engaged in the Polish independence movement and armed resistance against the Russians.
-A well known figure by the outbreak of World War1, he formed the Polish Legions, which ultimately became Poland's State Military.
+A well known figure by the outbreak of World War 1, he formed the Polish Legions, which ultimately became Poland's State Military.
 The Legions won several battles, and after the Armistice, Piłsudski effectively became a founding father of the Second Polish Republic.
-He went on to become the Chief of State and continued his struggle against the Russians by waging battles to try and re-establish what he considered to be Poland's rightful borders, even forcing them to surrender in 1921.
+He then went on to become the Chief of State and continued his struggle against the Russians by waging battles to try and re-establish what he considered to be Poland's rightful borders, even forcing them to surrender in 1921.
 Despite becoming the Polish Legion’s military dictator until his death in 1935, he is still one of the most revered heroes in Polish history.

 The mound itself was conceived in 1934 by the combatant organisation of Polish Legionaries who wanted to find a way to commemorate the Polish struggle for independence by creating a man made mound.
 After his death, it was decided to name it after Józef Piłsudski.
 Soil from all the World War I battlefields on which Poles fought were laid in the mound.